-6. Which organisations can work under national PGD templates?
+6. Organisations who can adopt the SPS national PGD templates

-The national PGD templates are intended for adoption by NHS organisations or NHS commissioned healthcare services as well as healthcare services commissioned by local authorities in England.
+The SPS national PGD templates are intended for adoption by NHS organisations or NHS commissioned healthcare services as well as healthcare services commissioned by local authorities in England.

-If anyone outside of the above, such as private providers providing a private service or organisations in the devolved nations, wishes to adopt the national PGD templates produced by SPS, they are able to do so but should be aware that they have been written with the intention of use within NHS/publically funded healthcare services within England and any organisation outside of these services/England using these templates must be mindful of this.
+If anyone outside of the above, such as private providers providing a private service or organisations in the devolved nations, wishes to adopt the national PGD templates produced by SPS, they are able to do.
+However, they should be aware that they have been written with the intention of use within NHS/publicly funded healthcare services within England and any organisation outside of these services/England using these templates must be mindful of this.

-7. Which health professionals can operate under national PGDs?
+7. Registered health professionals who can operate under SPS national PGD templates

-To maximise the relevance of these documents on a national scale all registered health professionals allowed to work under a PGD by the legislation are included, where appropriate.
+To maximise the relevance of these documents on a national scale all registered health professionals allowed to work under a PGD by the legislation are included, where appropriate.3